translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.2

-This command commits the specified files to their :doc:`../features/version_control` system(s).
+This command commits the specified files to their :doc:`Version Control System(s) <../features/version_control>`.
 It supports the parameters ``--directory``, ``--project``, and ``--language``.

 A file needs to be up to date, otherwise the commit will fail.
-Files can be updated inside Pootle, or using the update_from_vcs command.
+Files can be updated inside Pootle, or using the :ref:`commands#update_from_vcs` command.
 This is not done automatically, otherwise the merged version of the file will be committed without review without anybody knowing.

 .. _commands#list_languages: